iLert/terraform-provider-ilert/website/docs/d/uptime_monitor.html.markdown

 The following arguments are supported:

-- `name` - (Required) The uptime monitor name to use to find a uptime monitor in the iLert API.
+- `name` - (Required) The uptime monitor name to use to find a uptime monitor in the ilert API.

 ## Attributes Reference